nrfconnect/sdk-sidewalk/doc/samples/lr11xx_firmware_update.rst

 For general instructions on building the sample, follow the steps in the `Building and programming an application`_ documentation.

-Build and flash the sample for your board and shield combination.
+Build and flash the sample for your board and shield combination using the following commands.

 Semtech LR1110 Arduino shield
 =============================